Mathematics, Chemistry and Computer Science

 Paul Hernandez Martinez; Francois Malherbe; Andreea Molnar; Charlotte Pierce

-This project will design Augmented Reality activities aimed at complementing the teaching of two foundational concepts in chemistry and mathematics.
-The focus of the activities will be on exploring and experimenting, which are aspects central to the creative learning process.
-A collaboration between the Science and the Computer Science schools, the project will create these activities using Adobe Aero and introduce them in the teaching and assessment of two units in the School of Science.
-Students in these units will benefit from being able to visualise and play with AR objects and linking this experience with the abstract, scientific concepts.
+In this project, Augmented Reality activities complement the teaching of two foundational concepts in chemistry and mathematics.
+The project focusing on exploring and experimenting - aspects central to the creative learning process.
+The project creates these activities using Adobe Aero and introduces them in the teaching and assessment of two units in the School of Science.
+Students in these units benefit from being able to visualise and play with AR objects and linking this experience with the abstract, scientific concepts.

 The problem we sought to address was the teaching of foundational concepts in chemistry and mathematics.
 To this end, we aimed to create interactive resources using augmented reality to complement existing teaching approaches and activities.
 Our goal was to engage students in exploration and experimentation, two cornerstones of play, so that students could better visualize and therefore understand complex abstract concepts, something which augmented reality (AR) is uniquely placed to assist with.